Our Mission

 Interested in Joining the Board?

 We are always looking for new volunteers to help lead our organization.
+We meet monthly, every 2nd Wednesday, at 6:00 PM.
 If you are interested in joining our Board of Directors, please send us an email to info@clearwaterfarm.org.

 We would like to thank Allison Lee for volunteering her time to create a variety of graphics for our online and print publications.